-Make sure the status and configuration of the print server.
+Make sure the status and configuration of the print/scan server.
 Check following:

-- 1 Make sure that the printer is powered on, is on-line and ready to print. - 2 Print the Printer Settings Page of the printer and check if the settings such as IP address settings are correct for your network.
+- 1 Make sure that the machine is powered on, is on-line and ready to print. - 2 Print the Network Configuration Page of the machine and check if the settings such as IP address settings are correct for your network.
 The problem may be the result of mismatched or duplicate IP address.
-Verify that the IP address is correctly loaded into the print server.
+Verify that the IP address is correctly loaded into the print/scan server.
 And make sure that no other nodes on the network have this IP address.

-3 Verify that the print server is on your network as follows:
+3 Verify that the print/scan server is on your network as follows: